pvanhoof/dir-examples/README.md

 > * Patch version: increase it for bug fix releases.

 ## What isn't wrong?

+### Not using libtool (but nonetheless doing ABI versioning right)

+GNU libtool was made to make certain things more easy.
+Nowadays many popular build environments also make things more easy.
+Meanwhile has GNU libtool been around for a long time.
+And its versioning rules, commonly known as the current:revision:age field as parameter for -verison-info, got widely adopted.

+What GNU libtool did was, however, not really a standard.
+It's is one interpretation of how to do it.
+And a rather complicated one, at that.

+Please let it be crystal clear that not using libtool does not mean that you can do ABI versioning wrong.
+Because very often people seem to think that they can, and think they'll still get out safely while doing ABI versioning completely wrong.
+This is not the case.

 ### Not having a APIVERSION at all